BVLC/caffe/docs/tutorial/net_layer_blob.md

     I0902 22:52:17.941818 2079114000 net.cpp:219] Network initialization done.
     I0902 22:52:17.941824 2079114000 net.cpp:220] Memory required for data: 201476

-Model initialization is handled by `Net::Init()`.

-The network is run on CPU or GPU by setting a single switch.
+Note that the construction of the network is device agnostic - recall our earlier explanation that blobs and layers hide implementation details from the model definition.
+After construction, the network is run on either CPU or GPU by setting a single switch defined in `Caffe::mode()` and set by `Caffe::set_mode()`.
 Layers come with corresponding CPU and GPU routines that produce identical results (up to numerical errors, and with tests to guard it).
 The CPU / GPU switch is seamless and independent of the model definition.
 For research and deployment alike it is best to divide model and implementation.

 ### Model format